Skip to main content

 Imagine your DNA as a vast, complex instruction manual.
 Epigenetic marks are like highlighters, sticky notes, and paper clips.
 A methyl group, a common epigenetic tag, might act like a “do not read” sticky note placed over a gene, effectively silencing its expression.

 Another type of modification, histone acetylation, can be thought of as loosening the binding of the DNA strand, making a particular section more accessible and easier for the cell to read.
-Your lifestyle choices are the primary drivers of where these epigenetic marks are placed, creating a unique and dynamic pattern of that profoundly impacts your hormonal systems.
+Your lifestyle choices are the primary drivers of where these epigenetic marks are placed, creating a unique and dynamic pattern of gene expression that profoundly impacts your hormonal systems.

 How Do Lifestyle Choices Write Epigenetic Instructions?